3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 If you have not done so already, please be sure to like Facebook which is updated every time there is an awesome new article, news byte, or link to a free survival, prepping or homesteading book on Amazon.
 You can also follow Backdoor Survival on Twitter, Pinterest, and Google+ and purchase my book, The Prepper’s Guide to Food Storage from Amazon.

-Almost Free: At the time of this writing, this whistle is a only under $1 with free shipping.
-How bad can it be?
+Almost Free: How bad can it be?
 3 in 1 Survival Whistle with Compass Thermometer

 Is this worth 74 cents?
 You bet!